kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 7. <a href="#" class="page8">Get Moving</a>
 8. <a href="#" class="page9">Reflect.
 Repeat</a>

-I suggest you read through all the steps first, then circle back to spend a bit more time on the exercises provided in each step.
+I suggest you read through all the steps first, then circle back to spend a bit more time on the exercises in each step.

-If it is helpful for you, this [Career Development Worksheet.docx](https://github.com/kljohnson4good/Blog/blob/main/Career%20Development%20Worksheet.docx) worksheet can be downloaded from the github site which you can use to jot down your responses as you work through the exercises.
-By the end you'll also have something to help hold meaningful conversations with your boss/manager and/or mentor.
+You can download [Career Development Worksheet.docx](https://github.com/kljohnson4good/Blog/blob/main/Career%20Development%20Worksheet.docx) from the github site to jot down your responses for each exercise.
+By the end you'll have a tool for meaningful conversations with your boss/manager and/or mentor.

-# Final Thoughts

-In order to be truly successful, try not to be guided by somebody elses version of success.
-Find yourself first.

-1. Know Yourself
-2. Know your map and landscape
-3. Plan and act using your internal compass
-4. Reflect regularly
-5. Let you goals be known.
-Share with people who can help you get to where you want to go
-6. Commit.
-Schedule time and take action
+### Attribution:

+* Image: <a href="https://www.freepnglogos.com/pics/road">Road from freepnglogos.com</a>

 <!--- #################### STEP 1 ########################### --->
 </span>